IntersectAustralia/surveys-with-qualtrics/docs/modules/0-setup.md

 show-in-nav-bar: true
 ---

-## What will I need?
+## What you will need?
-* Notepad and pen
+* Download the [Qualtrics course pack](https://drive.google.com/open?id=1GPCBHCTRmuUa5ngxF9L8JQd163uSy3oj)
 * Computer and internet access
-* Download the [Qualtrics course pack](https://drive.google.com/open?id=1GPCBHCTRmuUa5ngxF9L8JQd163uSy3oj)
+* Notepad and pen - for your notes!

 ## How will the day work?
 The course outlines is as follows: